shopsys/shopsys/docs/storefront/gtm/objects.md

 ## GtmPageInfoType

-Union type representing all possible types of web pages.
-Can be either GtmCategoryDetailPageInfoType, GtmBlogArticleDetailPageInfoType, GtmBrandDetailPageInfoType, or GtmPageInfoInterface.
+The union type represents all possible types of web pages.
+It can be either GtmCategoryDetailPageInfoType, GtmBlogArticleDetailPageInfoType, GtmBrandDetailPageInfoType, or GtmPageInfoInterface.

 ```ts
 export type GtmPageInfoType =